whoisryosuke/gatsby-theme-styled-mdx/README.md

 A template to easily create landing pages or a blog using the [GatsbyJS](http://gatsbyjs.org/docs/) framework to generate a static React powered PWA.
 It's lightning fast, SEO friendly, and deploys directly to a CDN like Github Pages or [Netlify](http://netlify.com).

 You create content your using MDX, a mix of Markdown and JSX, allowing you to import and use React components inside of your Markdown (and much more).
-And you can create those React components inside Storybook, an isolated development environment for coding more accessible components.

 🔎 Check out the [how-to-use MDX file](https://github.com/whoisryosuke/gatsby-theme-styled-mdx-example/blob/master/content/pages/how-to-use.mdx) to see MDX in action!